HuygensING/alexandria/commands.md

   This will show a list of the available commands and their short descriptions.

+* `alexandria query frost-quote -q sparql/markup-count.sparql`

+  This will execute the `markup-count` SPARQL query on the knowledge graph of document `frost-quote`

 #### NOTE:
 - In all of the previous commands with multiple parameters, those parameters are order independent, so
   `alexandria export-xml frost-quote -o fq.xml`